webpack/webpack.js.org/src/content/guides/tree-shaking.md

 Module Concatenation also applies.
 So that these 4 modules plus the entry module (and probably more dependencies) can be concatenated. __`index.js` has no code generated in the end__.

-## Mark a function call as side-effect-free
+## Mark a function call as side-effect-free {#mark-a-function-call-as-side-effect-free}

 It is possible to tell webpack that a function call is side-effect-free (pure) by using the `/*#__PURE__*/` annotation.
 It can be put in front of function calls to mark them as side-effect-free.
 Arguments passed to the function are not being marked by the annotation and may need to be marked individually.
 When the initial value in a variable declaration of an unused variable is considered as side-effect-free (pure), it is getting marked as dead code, not executed and dropped by the minimizer.
 This behavior is enabled when [`optimization.innerGraph`](/configuration/optimization/#optimizationinnergraph) is set to `true`.